South Korea vows fast response to North; U.S. positions destroyer

 "We haven't seen actions to back up the rhetoric," Carney told reporters.

-A South Korean defense ministry official also said last week there have been no signs of unusual activity in North Korea's military to suggest imminent aggression.
+A South Korean defence ministry official also said last week there have been no signs of unusual activity in North Korea's military to suggest imminent aggression.

 North Korea stepped up its rhetoric in early March, when U.S. and South Korean forces began annual military drills that involved the flights of U.S. B-2 stealth bombers in a practice run, prompting the North to puts its missile units on standby to fire at U.S. military bases in South Korea and in the Pacific.